 --- shipping ---

-Our larger books and art prints are shipped as standard shipments that internationally come without standard tracking.
-If you wish to include tracking, you can do so by adding this in the cart according to your country, when buying within the Etsy webshop environment; https://www.etsy.com/listing/749467626/tohu-wa-bohu
+All books are shipped as standard mailbox shipments that that come with standard tracking.
+If you wish to include insurance, you can do so by adding this in the cart according to your country, when buying within the Etsy webshop environment; https://www.etsy.com/listing/749467626/tohu-wa-bohu

 --- Dutch buyers ---